Integrate Customer Profiles with Other Services

 Create payment

-For more information about credit or debit card on file payments, see Card on file as a payment source.
+For more information about credit or debit card-on-file payments, see Card on file as a payment source.
 For more information about gift cards on file payments, see Taking payments from gift cards on file.

 Link to section

-Link customers to orders
+Link customers to orders and payments

 Create order